 I love serving this with fresh avocado slices, and it would also be lovely with tortilla chips, of course.

-I hope you love this Vegan Tortilla Soup as much as my family and I do.
+I hope you love this Roasted Tomato Tortilla Soup as much as my family and I do.

 More comforting vegan soup recipes: